Hargovind Bhargava

 Hargovind Bhargava is an Indian agricultural economist, assistant professor, politician and a former MLA.
-He was a member of 17th Legislative Assembly of Uttar Pradesh & 15th Legislative Assembly of Uttar Pradesh, representing Sidhauli constituency twice.
+He was a member of the 17th Legislative Assembly of Uttar Pradesh and the 15th Legislative Assembly of Uttar Pradesh, representing Sidhauli constituency twice.

 Education and academic career

 He holds Bachelors of Science, Master of Science and a doctorate degree in Agriculture Science and Economics from Chandra Shekhar Azad (CSA) University of Agriculture and Technology, Kanpur.
 He further continued his education by completing Master of Business Administration from Punjab Technical University, Jalandhar and Bachelors of Education from Chhatrapati Shahu Ji Maharaj (CSJM) University, Kanpur.

 In 2012, he was appointed an assistant professor at Department of Agricultural Economics and Statistics of Kulbhaskar Ashram PG College.

 Political career

 Bhargava has been a second time member of the 17th Legislative Assembly of Uttar Pradesh.
-Since 2017, he has represented the Sidhauli constituency and is a member of the BSP.
+Between 2017-2022, he represented the Sidhauli constituency and is a member of the BSP.
 He was also a member of Assembly between 2007–2012.